-4eventually there will also probably be automatic polling for new collections
+&lt;sup>4and eventually there will also probably be automatic polling for new collections

-Metadata for documents can be added using metadata.xml files.
-These files have already been used in Greenstone 2, and the format is the same in Greenstone 3.
-A metadata.xml file has a root element of <DirectoryMetadata.
-This encloses a series of <FileSet> items.
-Neither of these tags has any attributes.
-Each <FileSet> item includes two parts: firstly, one or more <FileName> tags, each of which encloses a regular expression to identify the files which are to be assigned the metadata.
+<FileSet> item includes two parts: firstly, one or more <FileName> tags, each of which encloses a regular expression to identify the files which are to be assigned the metadata.
 Only files in the same directory as the metadata.xml, or in one of its child directories, will be selected.
-The filename tag encloses the regular expression as text, eg:
+The filename tag encloses the regular expression as text, e.g.: